nodecross/nodex-docs/source/concepts/10-data-format.md

 ```

 **(A)**: `body`.`credentialSubject`.`payload`<br />
-The entity of the data to be transmitted is embedded in the counterpart passed from the application or system using the NodeX agent.
+The entity of the data to be transmitted is embedded in the counterpart passed from the application or system using the NodeX Agent.
 It is represented as JSON in key-value format.
 When transmitting binary data including images, audio, and video, the application or system must be pre-serialized using algorithms such as Base64.
 The data transmitted using this field is Authenticated Encryption with Authentication (AEAD) data according to the DIDComm Enc specification, which guarantees the confidentiality, authenticity, and integrity of the data.